 The treasury management strategy includes an investment strategy in compliance with the MHCLG guidance on local government investments.
 This guidance emphasises that priority is to be given to security and liquidity, rather than yield.
 The Council's treasury management strategy and its treasury management practices seek to achieve a suitable balance between risk and return or cost.

 The main risks covered are:

-- Credit Risk: The possibility that the counterparty to a financial asset will fail to meet its contractual obligations, causing a loss to the Council. - Liquidity Risk: The possibility that the Council might not have the cash available to make contracted payments on time.
+• Credit Risk: The possibility that the counterparty to a financial asset will fail to meet its contractual obligations, causing a loss to the Council.